top of page

 Grammarly is ideal for use in informal and professional contexts.
 However, it has limited utility for lengthy academic projects that use highly technical language.
 On the other hand, PerfectIt is suited for lengthy academic projects but lacks the grammar and spelling check functions of Grammarly.

 Lastly, Wordvice AI, QuillBot, Paperpal, and Scribendi's proofreading software are best suited for academics and students, as well as professional editors.
+However, you should remember that proofreading software tools are only as good as the person using them.

-Proofreading software tools are only as good as the person using them.
-This means that you should be well-read and informed on proper grammar and punctuation usage.
-For example, you should books that teach about punctuation and grammar, such as The Best Punctuation Book.
+This also means that you should be well-read and informed on proper grammar and punctuation usage.
+For example, you should read books that teach about punctuation and grammar, such as The Best Punctuation Book.
+It’s not enough to blindly rely on proofreading software.
+Good luck with your writing!

 Cite this EminentEdit article